jhale/sustainable-scientific-software/courseworks/coursework1.md

 ## Instructions

 The deadline for submission is Friday 26th April 2024 end of day.
-Please submit an email with a .zip or .tar.gz file containing your work.
+Please submit via email to (mailto:jack.hale@uni.lu)[jack.hale@uni.lu] with a `HALE_homework1.zip` or `HALE_homework2.tar.gz` file containing your work with the subject "Sustainable Scientific Software Homework 1".

+Technical questions and requests clarifications must be asked in the Moodle thread.

-You are free to use Google, Stackoverflow etc. to scope out answers - you will usually need to combine multiple parts to get a solution.
+You are welcome to use Google, Stackoverflow etc. to scope out answers - you will usually need to combine multiple queries to get a solution.

-Points of assessment:
+Differentiating points for assessment:

 1. Concise high quality comments in scripts.
 2. Consistent use of white space (indending, tabs etc.)
+3. Correctness of implementation.
+4. Simplicity - avoid using tools like `sed` and `awk`.

 ## Exercises